Update your browser

 Domatic

-The Domatic class is characterized by the presence of a single mirror plane.
-This means one side of the crystal is a mirror image of the other across this plane.
-It gives the crystal partial symmetry while retaining a monoclinic structure.
+Defined by a single mirror plane: one half of the crystal is the mirror image of the other.
+That gives partial symmetry while keeping the monoclinic framework.

 Kunzite